-The list of all possible data to be plotted can be obtained by clicking on the Getdata button.
-All data will be classified by dimensionality (0D, 1D).
+The list of all possible data to be plotted can be obtained by clicking on the classified by dimensionality (0D, 1D).
 The total dimensionality of the data + the scan dimensions (1 for scan1D and 2 for Scan2D...) should not exceed 2 (this means one cannot plot more complex plots than 2D intensity plots).
 It also means that you should use ROI to generate lower dimensionality data from your raw data for a proper live plot.